hopetambala/SI664-docs/exercises/final_project.md

 * A. Whyte, ["Setting up a Github Remote Repository"](https://github.com/UMSI-SI664-2018Fall/SI664-docs/blob/master/github/github-mac.md)
 * [Exercise 9.3](./assignment_v9p3.md)

-## <a name="github_repo"></a>2.0 Logical data model
+## <a name="github_repo"></a>2.0 Logical data model (100 points)
-Create a logical data model that defines the entities, their attributes, and the relationships between entities that describe your problem domain.
+Earn an additional 100 points for completing an *updated* version of the logical data model that defines the entities, their attributes, and the relationships between entities that describe your problem domain.
 The following requirements apply:

 ### 2.1 Naming conventions
 Table and property names *must* follow the naming conventions established in Simon Holywell's